UT’s Team Living Light shined bright in the U.S. Department of Energy Solar Decathlon which concluded this weekend.

 In an open letter to the UT community, Coach Pat Summitt announces that she has been diagnosed with with early onset dementia (“Alzheimer’s Type”) at the age of 59.

 Welcome (back) to campus!
 Move-in day is tomorrow, and it’s sure to be an exciting day for our new and returning students.
 With a little planning, your move-in day will be a smooth one.
 Residence hall check-in begins Saturday at 8:00 a.m. for women and 2:00 p.m. for men.
 University staff will be on hand to answer questions for students and families.
 Volunteers from the community also will be available to help unload cars.
 For Saturday and Sunday, students moving in to the residence halls can utilize temporary parking areas around each hall and any staff lot.

 As students and faculty come back to Big Orange Country, it won’t be hard to notice large-scale construction and improvement projects on many corners of our campus.
 From new academic buildings to improved services, the UT community will be a part of opening many new and renovated facilities over this new academic year.

 As a freshman, Brandi Panter arrived at the University of Tennessee in fall 2008 from a rural farming community outside Nashville.
 She was one of only four students at UT from her high school graduating class.
 The experience is one Panter, now 21 and a senior, doesn’t want other students to go through.
 She is one of 170 upperclassmen who are part of the new “Welcome Leaders” program.

-Faculty Appreciation Week College Kudos: Get to know Associate Professor Camille Hall and Professor David Dupper from the College of Communication and Information.
+Faculty Appreciation Week College Kudos: Get to know Associate Professor Camille Hall and Professor David Dupper from the College of Social Work.